 Excessive fire suppression and fuel buildup have negative impacts on forest health and the humans and wildlife that inhabit the area.
 However, land managers and homeowners can take preventive measures to reduce the occurrence of catastrophic wildfires.
 Such actions include clearing dead and downed materials, thinning tree stands and removing other hazardous fuels.
 Allowing naturally occurring fires to burn without interference or applying fire through prescribed burning can help prevent intense crown fires and maintain a healthy forest.

-The wildland-urban interface, or WUI, is any area where man-made improvements are built close to, or within, natural terrain and flammable vegetation, and where high potential for wildland fire exists.
+The wildland-urban interface, or WUI, is any area where man-made improvements are built close to, or within, natural terrain and flammable vegetation.
 During the past few decades, population in the interface has increased.
 Homes, businesses, and subdivisions are being built on forested lands that have historically seen regular fires, and even need them to remain healthy.
 For a map of Colorado’s WUI area, click here.

 Homeowners can take steps to protect their property and help alleviate the spread of wildland fires.
 Preventive measures include clearing excess fuel, creating defensible space around their homes and using FireWise practices.